syncfusion-content/javascript-docs/js/Diagram/Port.md

 ## Appearance

 * You can change the shape of port by using its [shape](/api/js/ejdiagram#members:nodes-ports-shape "shape") property.
 To explore the different types of port shapes, refer to [Port Shapes](/api/js/ejdiagram#members:nodes-ports-shape "Port Shapes").

-* The [pathData](/api/js/ejdiagram#members:nodes-ports-pathdata "pathData") property of port allows you to define the path to be drawn.
+If you need to render a custom shape, then you can set shape as `path` and define path using [pathData](/api/js/ejdiagram#members:nodes-ports-pathdata "pathData") property of port.

 * The appearance of ports can be customized by using [borderColor](/api/js/ejdiagram#members:nodes-ports-bordercolor "borderColor"), [borderWidth](/api/js/ejdiagram#members:nodes-ports-borderwidth "borderWidth"), [fillColor](/api/js/ejdiagram#members:nodes-ports-fillcolor "fillColor") properties of the port.